djalbat/xgl-server/README.md

 Server side components and utilities for [Jiggle](https://github.com/djalbat/Jiggle).

 Since [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) supports texture mapping, so does Jiggle.
-However, WebGL allows only six textures per shader.
+A drawback of WebGL is that it allows only six textures per shader.
 One way around this is to use multiple shaders but this can become cumbersome.
 Another way around is compositing, essentially tiling several textures to produce a texture map.
 Jiggles provides this functionality for [Node.js](https://nodejs.org) applications.
 The reason is that the compositing uses [Sharp](http://sharp.pixelplumbing.com/), which only runs on Node.js and not in the browser.

 # Installation